Cooking in The Keys

 FOR THE FISH

-• In a medium bowl, whisk taco spices together.
-Measure out 1 ½ tablespoons of the spice blend per pound of fish.
-Reserve the extra in a covered jar for another use.
+• In a mason jar with a lid, shake together the blackened seasoning ingredients.
+Measure out 1-½ tablespoons of the spice blend per pound of fish.
+Reserve the extra in the covered jar for another use.

 • Cut fish into 2-inch pieces.
 Pat dry with paper towels.
-Season the fish with taco seasoning.
+Season the fish with blackened seasoning.

-• Heat 2 tablespoons of oil in a large skillet for 2 minutes until very hot.
-Add the fish.
-Cook 2 minutes.
-Flip and squeeze half a lime over the fish.
+• Heat 2 tablespoons of oil over medium-high heat in a large skillet until hot, but not smoking.
+Add the fish and cook for 2 minutes.
+Flip the fish and squeeze half a lime over it.

 • Cook for another minute or two until the fish is white and flakes easily with a fork.
-Remove to a plate.
+Then remove it to a plate.

 TO PLATE THE TACOS

-• Heat the tortillas in a hot skillet (medium-high) for 15 to 30 seconds each.
+• Heat the tortillas in a dry hot skillet (medium-high) for 15 to 30 seconds each.

-• For each taco, spread a little Lime Cilantro Cream Sauce on each.
-Top with fish, cabbage, onions, jalapeno peppers, and cilantro.
-Top each taco with additional sauce. and a squeeze of fresh lime juice.
+• For each taco, spread a little lime cilantro crema on each.
+Top with fish, cabbage, onions, jalapeño peppers, and cilantro.
+Add additional sauce on top of each taco, and finish with a squeeze of fresh lime juice and a dollop of sour cream.

 Notes

-TACO SEASONING: Measure out all the ingredients.
+BLACKENED SEASONING: Measure out all the ingredients.
 You will need a tablespoon and a half for this recipe.
 Reserve the extra seasoning in a sealed glass jar for another time.
-Or use your favorite taco spice packet from the grocery store.
+You can also purchase Paul Prudhomme's Blackened Redfish Magic at your fish market if you don't have all the spices.

 TORTILLAS: Try grain-free tortillas instead of corn or wheat for a healthier taco shell.
 I used Maria and Ricardo's almond flour tortillas for this recipe.
 They are grain-free and GMO-free.
 I picked them up at Sprouts Farmers Market in Homestead, FL.

 Siete makes almond flour tortillas too.
-They are in the freezer at Publix and Sprouts Farmers Market.
+They are in the freezer at most grocery stores.

 To heat almond flour tortillas, add them to the hot pan and cook for 20 seconds per side until spotty brown.

-FOR HOT TACOS: Add more cayenne pepper to the seasoning.
+FOR SPICY TACOS: Add more cayenne pepper to the seasoning.

 Nutrition